Chapter 5 Reliability

 When either of these is violated, alpha underestimates reliability and overestimates the fraction of test variance that is associated with the general variance in the test.

-Assessing reliability with the omega (\(\omega\)) statistics falls into a larger realm of composite reliability where reliability is assessed from a ratio of the variability explained by the items compared with the total variance of the entire scale (McNeish, 2018).
+Assessing reliability with omega (\(\omega\)) statistics falls into a larger realm of composite reliability where reliability is assessed from a ratio of the variability explained by the items compared with the total variance of the entire scale (McNeish, 2018).
 Members of the omega family of reliability estimates come from factor exploratory (i.e., EFA) and confirmatory (i.e., CFA; structural equation modeling [SEM]) factor analytic approaches.
 This lesson precedes the lessons on CFA and SEM.
 Therefore, my explanations and demonstrations will be somewhat brief.
 I intend to revisit omega output in the CFA and SEM lessons and encourage you to review this section now, then return to this section again after learning more about CFA and SEM.

 Model-based estimates examine the correlations or covariances of the items and decompose the test variance into that which is: